'Finding the time and a place in which to be silent is important for us all. A wonderful project'

 Being silent in the natural world is a particularly gentle kind of silence.
 We’re soothed by the birdsong and the sounds of the breeze in the trees.
 Quietly observing and listening, we grow to know and truly value the world we live in – to better appreciate our place within it and our responsibility to protect it.

 And, as we connect with nature, we also connect more deeply with ourselves.
 It’s in the quiet times that inspiration comes.

 HOW TO GET INVOLVED

 Do you manage or work in a green place that opens to the public?
-If your park or garden is interested in joining Silent Space, visit our Join the Scheme page and help us to create a more tranquil world.
+Or are you a garden visitor who knows a place where Silent Space could work well?
+Visit our Join the Scheme page and then get in touch.
+Help us to create a more tranquil world.